codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/hooks.md

 {% endhighlight %}

-## Variable Interpolation in hook segments

-[Codefresh variables]({{site.baseurl}}/docs/codefresh-yaml/variables/) are **not** interpolated inside the main hook segments.

-The following will NOT work:

-{% highlight yaml %}
-{% raw %}
-hooks:
-  on_finish:
-    exec:
-      image: alpine:latest
-      commands:
-      - echo $CF_BUILD_ID
-{% endraw %}
-{% endhighlight %}

-However, you can use interpolations inside the `environment` block.
-The following WILL work:

-{% highlight yaml %}
-{% raw %}
-hooks:
-  on_finish:
-    exec:
-      image: alpine:latest
-      environment:
-      - WCF_BUILD_ID=${{CF_BUILD_ID}}
-      commands:
-      - echo $WCF_BUILD_ID
-{% endraw %}
-{% endhighlight %}

-In other words, interpolation in the 'environment' block works just fine.
-And you can use the environment variables set there in the commands block.

-There is one MAJOR caveat.
-This only works for variables present when the build starts.
-It does NOT work for any variables created or modified in the pipeline _while it runs_.
-So basically the `CF_*` variables and anything sent in by the pipeline or trigger settings will work as expected, but custom variables created with `cf_export` will not work.

 ## Limitations of pipeline/step hooks

 With the current implementation of hooks, the following limitations are present:

 * The [debugger]({{site.baseurl}}/docs/configure-ci-cd-pipeline/debugging-pipelines/) cannot inspect commands inside hook segments
 * Hooks are not supported for [parallel steps]({{site.baseurl}}/docs/codefresh-yaml/advanced-workflows/)
-* Exporting variables with [cf_export]({{site.baseurl}}/docs/codefresh-yaml/variables/#using-cf_export-command) does not work inside hooks
 * Storage integrations don't resolve in hooks (for example, [test reports]({{site.baseurl}}/docs/testing/test-reports/#producing-allure-test-reports-from-codefresh-pipelines))